 webdew

 Well, the webdew 404 error page has a short message apologizing to the visitors for the mistake.
-However, the page has multiple ways to help a lost visitor, including redirecting them to where they came from, redirecting them to the home page, and the cherry on the top is the chatbot, ready to help you instantly.
+However, the page has multiple ways to help a lost visitor, including redirecting them to where they came from, redirecting them to the home page, and the cherry on top is the chatbot, ready to help you instantly.
 Amazing, right?

 How to create a Custom 404 Error Page?

-As discussed earlier, creating a custom 404 page can help you convert an unfavorable incident into a happy opportunity.
+As discussed earlier, creating a custom 404 page can help you convert an unfavourable incident into a happy opportunity.
 Now, let’s look at these step-by-step instructions on how to create a 404 error page on HubSpot.

 Create a New 404 System Page Template